netzkolchose/django-computedfields/docs/manual.rst

     point this setting to a writeable path and call the management command ``createmap``.
     This should always be used in production mode in multi process environments to avoid the expensive map creation on every process launch.
-If set, the file must be recreated after model changes.
+If set, the file must be recreated after model changes to get used by the resolver.

 - ``COMPUTEDFIELDS_ADMIN``
     Set this to ``True`` to get a listing of ``ComputedFieldsModel`` models with their field